 Career Services provides a variety of employment opportunities- full-time and part-time and internships off campus to currently enrolled students and alumni.
-For information, call 972-338-1JOBor e-mail jaguarjobs@unt.edu.
+For information, call 972-338-1781 or e-mail jagcareers@unt.edu.
 Information regarding on- and off-campus jobs can be accessed on the web site (jagjobs.unt.edu).